 From Boos and Ribs in Ida Noyes Hall to Haunted Halloween at the OI, there are many opportunities for members of our community and their families to enjoy Halloween at UChicago.
 For a listing of events on and near campus, please visit the Campus and Student Life website.

 Halloween Safety and Security

-- The University has set up a Halloween-specific alert system to notify you of potential safety risks or criminal activity on or around campus for Saturday October 30th and Sunday October 31st.
-Anyone can sign up for these temporary alerts by texting “HALLOWEEN2021” to 226787 – you do not need a University affiliation to do so.
-In the event of reported activity that poses a safety risk, you will receive a text notification.
-Note – this is an opt-in for October 30 and 31 only and does not affect your cAlert and security alert preferences.
+- The University has set up a Halloween-specific alert system to notify you of potential safety risks or criminal activity on or around campus for Monday, October 31.
+Anyone can sign up for these temporary alerts by texting “HALLOWEEN2022” to 226787 will receive a text notification.
+Note – this is an opt-in for October 31 only and does not affect your cAlert and security alert preferences.

-- The Department of Safety and Security has increased staffing for Halloween, with additional University of Chicago Police Department (UCPD) officers and Safety Ambassador staff to monitor and respond quickly to potential incidents.
+- The Department of Safety and Security will increase staffing for Halloween, with additional University of Chicago Police Department (UCPD) officers and Safety Ambassador staff to monitor and respond quickly to any incidents.

 - Consider using bus, shuttle, or ride share options when traveling around campus and the neighboring areas.
-You can find current information about bus and shuttle availability through the TransLoc transit tracking app, available here or through the UChicago Safe app.
+TransLoc transit tracking app or through the UChicago Safe app.

 - Download the UChicago Safe app on your smartphone.
-The app allows you to send your device’s location to UCPD, which initiates a call to UCPD’s emergency communications center so that police can be dispatched to your location.
+The app allows you to send your device’s location to UCPD if needed, which initiates a call to UCPD’s emergency communications center so that police can be dispatched to your location.
 This service works anywhere within the geographical boundaries of UCPD’s service area (37th to 64th streets / Cottage Grove Avenue to Lake Shore Drive).